 Originally posted at www.twinstrivia.com

-After Baneís playing career was over he became a pitching coach in the LA Dodgers minor league system in 1983 and then managed the Batavia Trojans in 1984-1985 in the Cleveland Indians system.
-Bane also scouted for the Indians from 1984-1987 before moving on to the Dodgers as a scout from 1988-1998.
-Bane then joined the Tampa Bay Devil Rays as an assistant to the GM from 1999-2003 before joining the Los Angeles Angels as their Scouting Director from 2004 to 2010 where he drafted players like Jered Weaver in 2004, Nick Adenhart in 2004, Jordan Walden in 2006, Hank Conger in 2006, Mark Trumbo in 2004 and Mike Trout in 2009 and in 4 of those 7 years the Angels didnít even have a 1st round pick.
-Inexplicably, the Angels let Bane go after the 2010 season and Bane became a scout for the Detroit Tigers in 2011-2012.
-Later in 2012 Bane took the position of Assistant to Player Personnel with the Boston Red Sox where his son Jaymie who also attended ASU and pitched in the Angels minor league system has been a scout since 2006.
+With the Angels, he drafted players like Mike Trumbo, Jered Weaver and Nick Adenhart in 2004, Jordan Walden and Hank Conger in 2006, and Mike Trout in 2009.
+Remarkably, in 4 of those 7 years the Angels didnít even have a 1st round pick.
+Inexplicably, the Angels let Bane go after the 2010 season and he became a scout for the Detroit Tigers in 2011-2012.
+Later in 2012, Bane took the position of Assistant to Player Personnel with the Boston Red Sox where his son Jaymie ,who also attended ASU and pitched in the Angels minor league system, has been a scout since 2006.